balciemrah/TME_Analyzer_20240320/README.md

 ### Tissue segmentation
 You can open the Tissue Segmentation window either through `Image Analysis -> Tissue Segmentation` or by clicking `Tissue Segmentation` at the toolbar.
 You see a similar window to the that of the Foreground Selection.
 Under the histogram, change the selected channel to the CK_filtered that we created in the previous step.
 You will then see a very clear separation of positive and negative signals in the histogram.
-Click-and-drag to make a selection from around 1 to he maximum of the x-axis and press `Add Channel`.
+Click-and-drag to make a selection from around 1 to the maximum of the x-axis and press `Add Channel`.
 You should see the range next to the CK_filtered change to 1 to infinity.
 Keep in mind that for upper limit of the range to go to infinity, the upper limit of your range selection has to higher than the highest value on the histogram.

 Once satisfied, click `Add Segment`.
 Here in the new window titled "Add Segment" there is a dropdown menu with the names "DAPI", "Tumor", "Stroma" and "other".
 Select "Tumor" and press `Okay`.